vaibhavxlr/CustomerCLI/README.md

 # CustomerCLI

-To run - Clone it,
+To run - clone it,
 then

 ````